The unpardonable sin

 • Moreover, believers in Jesus can rest assured they shall not be condemned (Romans 8:1).

-This view emphasizes the gravity of repeatedly and knowingly rejecting clear spiritual truth about Jesus, while also offering reassurance to those who maintain faith or show concern for their spiritual state.
+This view emphasises the gravity of repeatedly and knowingly rejecting clear spiritual truth about Jesus, while also offering reassurance to those who maintain faith or show concern for their spiritual state.

 Conclusion